 The contraceptive vaginal ring is an effective method of contraception.
 It contains a combination of hormones, like the combined oral contraceptive (COC) pill.
 It is inserted into the vagina, where it stays for three weeks.
 You have exactly one ring-free week before you put a new ring in place.
-Common side-effects are headaches, a sore vagina and vaginal discharge.
-These happen in about 1 in 20 women.

 What is the contraceptive vaginal ring?